mikebranstein/azure-identity-workshop-instructions/src/chapters/chapter5.md

 #### **Step 7:** Add a POST controller action for the Update Biography view to *ManageController.cs*

-Add a POST controll action to the Manage controller, using the `UpdateBiographySuccess` enum value just created.
+Add a POST controller action to the Manage controller, using the `UpdateBiographySuccess` enum value just created.

 ```csharp
 [HttpPost]